-This year our board made an effort to include more non-residents on the EPNI board and recruited representatives from Augustana Care Center, North Central University (NCU) and Aeon to serve.
-Their presence expands their leadership and helps to keep us all connected together to the un-engaged/under-engaged populations.
+Last year our board made an effort to recruit more non-residents on the EPNI board and invited representatives from Augustana Care Center, North Central University (NCU) and Aeon to serve as directors.
+Their presence expands community institutional leadership and helps to keep us all connected together to diverse populations that are not normally engaged within the community.

 In recent years there has been an increase in the number of Somali immigrants moving into the community and traditionally they have remained detached from the neighborhood.
-We will seek advice and work with NCR to develop strategies that will help EPNI connect to this un-engaged population.
+We continue to seek advice and to develop strategies that will help EPNI connect to this neighborhood group.